echemdb/svgdigitizer/doc/cli.md

 * Certain keys in the output metadata are directly related to cyclic voltammetry measurements.
 * The units on the x-axis must be equivalent to volt `U` given in units of `V` and those on the y-axis equivalent to current `I` in units of `A` or current density `j` in units of `A / m2`.
-* The voltage unit can given vs. a reference, such as `V vs. RHE`.
-In that case the dimension should be `E` instead of `U`.
+* The voltage unit can be given vs. a reference, such as `V vs. RHE`.
+In that case, the dimension should be `E` instead of `U`.
 * The `--sampling-interval` should be provided in units of `mV`.

 These standardized CV data are, for example, used in the [echemdb](https://www.echemdb.org) database.